fbpx

 Growth aligned payout

-The actual growth may be defined and negotiated – it can be based on profit, gross sales or other KPI that both parties find to be reasonable to define the buyout by.
+The actual growth may be agreed upon and negotiated, possibly based on net gains, total sales, or any other outlined KPIs that both parties find reasonable to determine the buyout value.

 Immediate payout